 Charlottesville Historic Downtown Mall

-The 8 blocks of brick lined paths of Charlottesville Historic Downtown Mall are filled with over 120 shops and 30 restaurants.
-Many of the restaurants have outdoor seating on the mall to enjoy the fun atmosphere.
+The 8 blocks of brick-lined paths of Charlottesville Historic Downtown Mall are filled with over 120 shops and 30 restaurants.
+Many of the restaurants have outdoor seating in the mall to enjoy the fun atmosphere.
 The mall is a mix of restored and renovated buildings which really gives you the historical feel as you stroll along.
 Visit the unique shops or simply spend time window shopping.
 At the end of the mall, you will find a Visitor Center to help you plan your trip.
 You will also find bathroom facilities.

 Kids will enjoy a huge water painting wall near the visitor center.
 For entertainment, you’ll find a live theater, music concerts, and cinemas.
 This is a great spot to spend the evening after a long day exploring Monticello and the UVA campus.